Roshena Campbell

 Roshena Campbell is an Australian barrister and politician who is currently the Deputy Lord Mayor of Melbourne since 2024 and has served as a member of the City of Melbourne council since 2020.
 Campbell unsuccessfully contested the Division of Aston for the Liberal Party of Australia in the 2023 by-election.
+In August 2026, the Liberal Party's Victorian state executive selected Campbell to run for the Upper House in the Western Metropolitan Region in the 2026 Victorian State Election.

 Early life and education

 Campbell's parents migrated from India to Sydney, New South Wales in the 1970s.
 Speaking on her upbringing, Campbell stated that her parents were small business owners who supported the Liberal premiership of John Howard and the tenure of Peter Costello as Treasurer.

 At age 17, Campbell moved to Melbourne by herself.
 She attended the Monash University Faculty of Law, and also the University of Melbourne where she received a Master of Law degree in 2010.

 Career

 After graduating from Monash University, Campbell worked for leading commercial law firm Corrs Chambers Westgarth.
 She went on to become a commercial and public law barrister in 2016.
 Campbell was elected a City of Melbourne councillor in the 2020 election.
 She was among the members of the council elected in alliance with Sally Capp.

-As a councillor, Campbell has criticised what she calls "anti-car measures".
-In September 2022, Campbell stood down from her position as deputy chair of the council's transport portfolio after criticising the City of Melbourne's bike lane rollout.
-Campbell argued the bike lane rollout was increasing traffic congestion and stunting the CBD’s economic recovery.

-Campbell has been a vocal opponent of a drug injecting room in the City of Melbourne.

-In 2021 Campbell became a regular contributor to The Age.

 In 2024, Campbell was the running mate of Nicholas Reece who was contesting the role of Lord Mayor at the 2024 Melbourne City Council election.
 They were successful, defeating 10 other party tickets after preferences.